Kauhajoki school shooting: Victims

 Saari was originally from North Ostrobothnia but lived in Kauhajoki, where he was enrolled in a catering course at the college.
-It was later revealed that the sole male student victim was probably a close friend of Saari's.
+It was later revealed that the single male victim was probably a close friend of Saari's.
 The pair had spent an evening out together in February 2008 when they were threatened with a starter pistol.
 A photo of them together had been circulating on the Internet, in which Saari jokingly points at his friend's head with his forefinger.
 The names of the other victims were withheld by police.

 With a total of ten people killed, it was the deadliest peacetime attack in Finnish history, surpassing the previous highest count of eight in the Jokela school shooting.
 It was the deadliest attack on a school campus since April 2007, when Seung-Hui Cho killed 32 people during the Virginia Tech shooting.
 Saari had fired a total of nearly 200 shots, including shots into the air.
-The highest number of shots inflicted to a single victim was twenty.
+One victim was shot 20 times.

 Investigation

-Saari left behind two handwritten notes in his school dormitory indicating that he had been planning the massacre for six years.
-A police spokesperson commented: "Saari left notes saying he had a hatred for mankind, for the whole of the human race, and that he had been thinking about what he was going to do for years.
+Saari left behind two handwritten notes in his school dormitory.
+In his notes he stated that had been planning the massacre for six years.
+A police spokesperson commented: "Saari left notes saying he had a hatred for mankind, for the whole human race, and that he had been thinking about what he was going to do for years.
 The notes show he was very troubled and he hated everything."
 Police said that although most of the victims were female, the motive did not seem to be a hatred of women.
-One of Saari's friends noticed a change in his behaviour two years before the shootings, when Saari began expressing a fondness for guns and an admiration of school shootings in the United States.
-He said that around eighteen months previously Saari had sent him a message saying that he would carry out a school shooting the next day.
+One of Saari's friends noticed a change in his behaviour about two years before the shootings, when Saari began expressing a fondness for guns and an admiration of school shootings in the United States.
+The friend said that around eighteen months before the incident, Saari had sent him a message saying that he would carry out a school shooting the next day.
 Saari reportedly denied being serious about carrying out his threat.

 Finnish police were also investigating whether a copycat element was involved after it emerged that both Saari and Pekka-Eric Auvinen, the gunman in the Jokela shooting, had bought their guns from the same store.
-Both gunmen had taken photographs of themselves in similar poses, and both exchanged videos related to school shootings on YouTube and Finnish social networking site IRC-Galleria.
-In March 2009, police ruled out contact with Auvinen, and said that he had committed his crimes alone: 200 people were interviewed during the investigation, none of whom said they knew of Saari's plans.
+Both gunmen had taken photographs of themselves in similar poses.
+Both exchanged videos related to school shootings on YouTube and Finnish social networking site IRC-Galleria.
+In March 2009, police ruled out contact with Auvinen, and said that he had committed his crimes alone.
+200 people were interviewed during the investigation, none of whom said they knew of Saari's plans.
 Although there was no connection between Auvinen and Saari, it is clear that Saari was inspired and influenced by the Jokela shooting, as the two incidents were very similar.
 Saari is known to have started dressing and behaving similarly to Auvinen in the period between the two shootings.